Gibbs posterior inference on the minimum clinically important difference: Introduction

-\ifthenelse{1=1}{}{ Our focus in this paper is the MCID application, but some general comments about Gibbs posteriors are worth mentioning.
-First, our problem is related to that of model misspecification, and it is known \citep[e.g.,][]{bunke.milhaud.1998, lee.macheachern.2011, walker2013, kleijn, deblasi.walker.2013, rvr.sriram.martin} that, asymptotically, the posterior distribution behaves reasonably under misspecification provided that it is ``Gibbs-like'' in the sense that the negative log-likelihood used resembles a suitable empirical risk function; a nice example of this type is \citet{sriram.rvr.ghosh.2013}.
-Second, even if a genuine likelihood is available, one may choose not to use it.
+Our focus in this paper is the MCID application, but some general comments about Gibbs posteriors are worth mentioning.
+First, our problem is related to that of model misspecification, and it is known \citep[e.g.,][]{bunke.milhaud.1998, lee.macheachern.2011, walker2013, kleijn, deblasi.walker.2013, rvr.sriram.martin} that, asymptotically, the posterior distribution behaves reasonably under misspecification provided that it is Gibbs-like in the sense that the negative log-likelihood used resembles a suitable loss function; a nice example of this type is \citet{sriram.rvr.ghosh.2013}.
+Second, although misspecification is usually viewed as a bad thing, there might be reasons to ``misspecify on purpose.''
 For example, one may not wish to spend the resources needed to flesh out a full model, including priors, and to compute the full posterior when, ultimately, it will be marginalized to the parameter of interest.
-The Gibbs posterior is defined directly on the parameter of interest, simplifying both prior specifications and posterior computations. }
+The Gibbs posterior described here has the advantage of being defined directly on the parameter of interest, simplifying both prior specifications and posterior computations.

 The remainder of the paper is organized as follows.
 In Section~\ref{S:mcid} we introduce our notation for the MCID problem and formulate its definition as a minimizer of an expected loss.
-This leads naturally to the M-estimator proposed in \citet{xu.mcid}, and we improve on their asymptotic result by getting a faster rate and clarifying the sense in which the rate depends on the local smoothness of the function defined in \eqref{eq:p.function}.
-In Section~\ref{S:bayes}, we first give an example to highlight the danger in using a standard Bayesian analysis with a misspecified likelihood for inference on the MCID.
-This motivates our construction of a Gibbs posterior distribution for the MCID, and we go on to show that it, and the corresponding posterior mean, converge at the same rate as the M-estimator of \citet{xu.mcid}.
+This leads naturally to the M-estimator proposed in \citet{xu.mcid} and we improve on their asymptotic convergence rate result in two ways: first, we improve the rate and, second, we clarify the sense in which the rate depends on the local properties of the function defined in \eqref{eq:p.function}.
+In Section~\ref{S:bayes}, after a motivating illustration, we define our Gibbs posterior distribution for the MCID, and we go on to show that it, and the corresponding posterior mean, converge at the same rate as the M-estimator of \citet{xu.mcid}.
 Simulation results are presented in Section~\ref{S:examples}, and the take away message is that our Gibbs posterior, or a suitably scaled version thereof, provides quality inference on MCID, in terms of estimation accuracy and interval coverage and length.
-Some concluding remarks are given in Section~\ref{S:discuss}, and technical details and proofs are collected in the Appendix.
+Some concluding remarks are given in Section~\ref{S:discuss}, and technical details are given in the Appendix.